 Recognizing the importance of effective preaching in the life of the church, and knowing that Methodist Theological School in Ohio was founded “To Preach the Word,” the Schooler family asked for the creation of a special enrichment program that would focus primarily on the role of pulpit ministry.
 The resulting institute has brought renowned preachers and worship leaders to campus to share their expertise and insights with an audience that includes clergy and seminary students.

 Registration, cost and optional CEUs

-One continuing education unit credit is available for a $25 administrative processing fee, payable at the event.
+One continuing education unit credit is available for a $25 administrative processing fee, payable by check at the event.
 Methodist Theological School in Ohio will process individual CEU certificates following receipt of payment and completed evaluation forms.

 Methodist Theological School in Ohio is pleased to provide Monday and Tuesday lunches at no charge to registered participants.
 Participants are responsible for their own meals Monday evening.
 Here are Yelp reviews of restaurants near the MTSO campus.

 Many hotels are available within a short drive of the MTSO campus.
 Here are reviews of Delaware hotels on TripAdvisor.

 All Schooler Institute on Preaching and Alumni Days events are held on the campus of Methodist Theological School in Ohio, 3081 Columbus Pike in Delaware, Ohio.
 Here is a Google map.
 From Columbus, it’s easily reached by traveling 10 miles north of I-270 on U.S Route 23.
 Parking is free.